gfrison/gfrison.github.io/_posts/2026-01-31-pull-down-programming-complexity-kubrick.md

 ### Combinatorics

 When programmers encounter new code, they _actively simulate_ the program's behaviour in their head and create mental models of its structure and logic.
-This is why programming is [more than a logically demanding task](https://doi.org/10.7554/eLife.58906) with significant implications on how people interact with code.
+This is why programming is more than a logically demanding task[^cognition] with significant implications on how people interact with code.
 This is confirmed by the use debugging tools, syntax highlighting, code formatting, visualization applets; are all there for supporting the brain's reliance on logical simulations.

 The attitude on playing code behaviours confirms that intelligence can’t be diverted from the ability to search through a potential infinite combination of concepts and rules.
 This is in summary the idea of productivity which refers to the compositional generation of optimal propositions from a valid set of grounded statements.

 _Do automatons excel on that_?
-The building blocks of LRMs lack of intrinsic search, though [efforts have been applied](https://arxiv.org/abs/2411.17708) on forcing recursive reiterations on their conclusions for minimizing hallucinations.
+The building blocks of LRMs lack of intrinsic search, though efforts have been applied[^reasoning] on forcing recursive reiterations on their conclusions for minimizing hallucinations.
 How would be possible to inject intentional search where it is lacking?
-This is why combinatorial programming can boost applications’ intelligence by commoditizing optimized solution search.
+This is why combinatorial programming can boost applications' intelligence by commoditizing optimized solution search.

 # Make easy things easily